 Professor Richard Satava

-Nick Seddon is Senior Vice President and Head of Product at Optum, a leading healthcare company with revenues of over $110 billion.
-Optum’s product portfolio comprises pharmacy care services, cutting-edge data and analytics, and primary and ambulatory care delivery organizations across the United States.
+Nick Seddon is Senior Vice President and Head of Product at Optum, a leading healthcare company.
 Nick is responsible for product strategy, portfolio management, and growth investments – as well as an increasing focus on applying genomics to clinical practice.

 Before joining Optum, Nick served as Special Advisor for Health and Life Sciences for the British Prime Minister David Cameron.
-In this role, he was a leader in developing and implementing strategies to ensure the long-term sustainability of the UK’s National Health Service, through the development of major initiatives such as the NHS’s 2014 “Five Year Forward View” and the “Seven Day Services” agenda.
-During the UK’s G8 presidency, Nick worked with the PM and other international stakeholders to bring the fight against dementia to the forefront of the global policy agenda.
-He also provided day-to-day counsel for the PM on key health care and social services issues.
+In this role, he was a leader in developing and implementing strategies to ensure the long-term sustainability of the UK’s National Health Service.
+During the UK’s G8 presidency, Nick worked with the Prime Minister and other international stakeholders to bring the fight against dementia to the forefront of the global policy agenda.

 Dr Richard Smith